lennertVanSever/tiktok-ai/README.md

 | board       | 1.59s     |
 | essence     | 1.59s     |

 When the server receives the data it will first look for related words using the Datamuse API.
 It has to do this for every keyword which is often slow.
-With the related words and scores, a similarity matrix will be build.
+With the related words and scores, a similarity matrix will be built.
 The next step is to use the keyword watchtime data and similarity matrix to get the most relevant next keyword.
 This is done by executing the *Item-based Collaborative Filtering* algorithm.
 It sounds complicated but actually it's only 8 lines of code.

 ```python
 def find_most_relevant_keyword(keyword_watch_data, similarity_matrix):